 Remember it may be expedient to pursue formal advocacy procedures while utilizing informal advocacy to preserve “aid continuing” rights and to make sure the statute of limitations to request a hearing doesn’t expire in case informal advocacy is unsuccessful.

 Public entitlement programs, including Cash Assistance, Medicaid, Supplemental Nutrition Program (SNAP), and HEAP are secured by “due process procedures.”
 That is, once public entitlements are enacted into law, they are considered rights with safeguards to protect individuals from erroneous decisions by the government.
 When an individual’s application has been denied or a recipient’s benefits have been or will be discontinued, reduced, or suspended, the individual can appeal such action.

 Social Security Administration

-The Office of Hearings Operations (OHO) (formerly the Office of Disability Adjudication and Review (ODAR) administers the appeals process for the Social Security Administration (SSA) and is responsible for holding hearings and issuing decisions for appeals that claimants bring against the Social Security Administration.
+The Office of Hearings Operations (OHO) (formerly the Office of Disability Adjudication and Review (ODAR)) administers the appeals process for the Social Security Administration (SSA) and is responsible for holding hearings and issuing decisions for appeals that claimants bring against the Social Security Administration.
 Refer to Advocacy, Social Security & SSI Appeals for more information on Social Security appeals.